-Being on the road means that I can’t hit the gym like clockwork or track my nutrition very easily.
+Being on the road means that I can’t regularly hit the gym or track my nutrition very easily.

 Does that mean I have to give up on fitness and building muscle?

-While I do miss the gym and moving some heavy iron, I’ve learned how to build muscle without weights and have continued to get stronger and leaner.
+While I do miss the gym and moving some heavy iron, I’ve learned how to build muscle without weights and have continued to get stronger and fitter.

 Understanding how to properly use your bodyweight and some simple pieces of equipment is the key to success.